cad324/Cornell-Thrift-Project/documents/design-journey.md

 ## Interactivity

 [What interactive features will your site have?
 What PHP elements will you include?]
+* We have a login/logout page for the E-board members of Cornell Thrift.
+The login/logout link will appear on the top right of each page.
+* If a E-board member of Cornell Thrift is logged in, then he or she can upload new pictures and update events(make changes to the website)
+* We have a contact form where people can put in their name and email address and write a message to the Cornell Thrift club.
+* Under each page, we will have a form that says "Sign up for the mailling list" and takes in people's email

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]
+* The login and logout functionality will make sure that Cornell Thrift's E-board members can edit their website and upload new contents which is what our client wants.
+* The contact form allows people who are interested in Cornell Thrift to interact with the Eboard members which is what our client wants.
+* The mailling list sign up would allow people who are interest in Cornell Thrift to get more information about this club which is what our client wants to happen.

 ## Work Distribution